chikamichi/gitbook-plugin-pdf-styling/README.md

 You will need to have [`imagemagick`](http://www.imagemagick.org/script/index.php) installed locally, though.

-Then, have a look at the "Usage" section below for further information on how to use the plugin.
+Then, have a look at the "Usage" section below for further information on how to configure and use the plugin.

 ## Configuration